United States Armed Forces

-The president of the United States is the commander-in-chief of the armed forces and forms military policy with the Department of Defense (DoD) and Department of Homeland Security (DHS), both federal executive departments, acting as the principal organs by which military policy is carried out.

-The U.S. Armed Forces are one of the largest military forces in terms of personnel.
-They draw their personnel from a large pool of professional volunteers.
-Although military conscription has been used in the past, it has not been used in the U.S. since 1973.
-The Selective Service System retains the power to conscript males, and requires that all male citizens and residents residing in the U.S. between the ages of 18–25 register with the service.
+Each of the different military services is assigned a role and domain.
+The Army conducts land operations.
+The Navy and Marine Corps conduct maritime operations, the Marine Corps specializing in amphibious and maritime littoral operations primarily for supporting the Navy.
+The Air Force conducts air operations.
+The Space Force conducts space operations.
+The Coast Guard is unique in that it specializes in maritime operations and is also a law enforcement agency.
+The president of the U.S. is the commander-in-chief of the armed forces and forms military policy with the DoD and Department of Homeland Security (DHS), both federal executive departments, acting as the principal organs by which military policy is carried out.
+The U.S. has used military conscription, but not since 1973.
+The Selective Service System retains the power to conscript males, requiring the registration of all male citizens and residents of the U.S. between the ages of 18 and 25.

-The U.S. Armed Forces are considered the world's most powerful military.
-The military budget of the United States was US$693 billion in 2019, the highest in the world.
-In 2018, that accounted for 36 percent of the world's defense expenditures.
-The U.S. Armed Forces has significant capabilities in both defense and power projection due to its large budget, resulting in advanced and powerful technologies which enables a widespread deployment of the force around the world, including around 800 military bases outside the United States.
-The U.S. Air Force is the world's largest air force, while the U.S. Army Aviation Branch is the second largest.
-The U.S. Naval Air Forces is the fourth largest air arm in the world and is the largest naval aviation service, while U.S. Marine Corps Aviation is the world's seventh largest air arm.
+The personnel size of the six armed forces together ranks them among the world's largest state armed forces.
+The U.S. Armed Forces are widely considered the world's most powerful and most advanced military, especially since the end of the Cold War.
+The military expenditure of the U.S. was US$916 billion in 2023, the highest in the world, accounting for 37% of the world's defense expenditures.
+The U.S. Armed Forces has significant capabilities in both defense and power projection due to its large budget, resulting in advanced and powerful technologies which enable widespread deployment of the force globally, including around 800 military bases around the world.
+The U.S. Air Force is the world's largest air force, followed by the U.S. Army Aviation Branch.
+The U.S. Naval Air Forces is the fourth-largest air arm in the world and is the largest naval aviation service, while U.S. Marine Corps Aviation is the world's seventh-largest air arm.
 The U.S. Navy is the world's largest navy by tonnage.
-The U.S. Coast Guard is the world's 12th largest maritime force.
-The U.S. Space Force is the world's only active independent space force.
+The U.S. Coast Guard is the world's 12th-largest maritime force.